McGowin, Nats’ bullpen dominates in 10-4 win over Braves

+ATLANTA (AP) — The Washington Nationals, playing without Juan Soto and some other top hitters, manufactured big offense without a home run.

+That was more than enough to overwhelm an Atlanta Braves team that hit three homers.

-ATLANTA (AP) — Victor Robles’ third hit, a bunt single in the sixth inning, gave Washington the lead, Brock Holt had four hits and the Nationals leaned on their bullpen to beat the Atlanta Braves 10-4 Saturday night.
+Victor Robles’ third hit, a bunt single in the sixth inning, gave Washington the lead, Brock Holt had four hits and the Nationals leaned on their bullpen to beat the Braves 10-4 Saturday night.

+“I love what we did with our bats today, so let’s continue to do that,” Nationals manager Dave Martinez said.
+“It’d be nice to hit a homer every now and then, though.”

+Soto and Adam Eaton, two-thirds of Washington’s regular starting outfield, have missed each of the first three games of the series with injuries.

 Atlanta led 4-3 before Washington scored twice in the sixth.
 Luis Garcia’s run-scoring single tied the game before Robles placed a bunt single between first baseman Freddie Freeman and reliever Tyler Matzek (3-3), driving in Holt from third with the go-ahead run.